 A cool design feature is that the spark wheel fits on top of a waterproof plastic case.
 When you buy it, the kit includes 5 cotton tinder rolls inside.
 You can put your own tinder inside once these run out.
-The entire kit is really compact and has a lanyard hole so you can attach it to a pack.
+The entire kit is really compact and has a lanyard hole to attach it to a pack.

 I love that the Zippo fire starter is so easy to use (at least easier than a standard Ferro rod) and is one-hand operational.
 You can even replace the spark wheel if it wears down.
-I wouldn’t want it as a primary fire starter but it’s a great backup in case you run out of lighter fluid or matches.
+I wouldn’t want it as a primary fire starter, but it’s a great backup if you run out of lighter fluid or matches.